Hōlei = a small endemic plant in the milkweed family (Ochrosia).

 This formation is beautiful, but temporary, and has a limited life span.
 The sea arch will eventually crumble into the sea.
 However, others will replace it as the cliff slowly migrates inland.

-This impressive sea arch was cut into the cliff of an ancient lava flow from about 550 years ago.
-The term used in the creation of this sea arch is "differential erosion", which refers to the difference in the hardness of various layers of lava flows.
+This impressive sea arch was cut into the cliff of an ancient lava flow from about 550 years ago due to "differential erosion", referring the difference in the hardness of various layers of lava.

 Note: the observation area for Hōlei Sea Arch has moved and is now located about 1,000 feet (300m) past the gate at the end of Chain of Craters Road.